spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `knife client list`
 >Checks knife's client list

+`knife bootstrap 192.168.x.x --ssh-user node-username ssh-password username-password -N node_name --sudo --use-sudo -P sudo-password`
+>Bootstraps a node to be recognized by the Chef Server. -N seems to have better results than --node_name, although knife bootstrap --help suggests they are the same.

 ---

  `chef generate cookbook cookbook/path/cookbook-name`
  >Generates a cookbook file.
 Path is optional, without it the cookbook will be created in the current working directory.

+ `chef generate recipe recipe-name`
+ >Generates a new recipe file

+ *Recipes can be written and referenced in the default.rb file (created in every recipe file).
+When referencing the file in default.rb, format it like so:<br/> `include recipe recipe-folder-in-cookbook::recipe-file`*
+ >If you have a cookbook called create_user, and you made a file called user.rb, you would write this as `include recipe create_user::user`

 `cookstyle cookbook-file.rb`
 >Checks for proper syntax